nadavmatalon/TearDrop_Fan_Controller/README.md

 	A speadsheet with all information about the parts used for building the Fan Controller.

+	__Please do not click on the file in this sub-folder it's in foramts that is incompatible with Github's hosting server__.

+    However, the file can be downloaded and run as usual with any spreadsheet editing software.

 ##  License

 <p>Released under the <a href="http://www.opensource.org/licenses/MIT">MIT license</a>.</p>